 The top of the line package is the Digicell Elite that offers 1,200 anytime minutes and 40 SMS a month for U.S. $100 a month.
 This is followed by the Digicell Executive offering 800 anytime minutes and 40 SMS for U.S. $75. a month.
 Next down is the Digicell Platinum Plan that gives users 500 anytime minutes and 30 SMS for U.S. $50. a month.
 And the most economical plan is the Digicell Gold that offers 250 anytime minutes and 30 SMS for U.S. $25. a month.

 Digicell Pre Paid Service is used by the majority of Belizeans.
 There is no contract or any forms to sign up for.
 You can use any GSM capable telephone.
-Simply purchase a SIM from most shops of BTL itself along with a pre paid card in values ranging from U.S. $2.50 up to U.S. $25.00, enter the pin number into your phone and you are topped up.
-You can also add credit to your Digicell phone the top up services available at most any shop or supermarket in Belize.
+Simply purchase a SIM from most shops or at a BTL office in any major town along with a pre paid card in values ranging from U.S. $2.50 up to U.S. $25.00, enter the pin number into your phone and you are topped up.
+You can also add credit to your Digicell phone yourself; top up services are available at most any shop or supermarket in Belize, and even roving cell phone credit peddlers on the street.
 BTL has recently deployed new mobile service plans.
 The Current Plans range from Gold that gives your 250 minutes airtime and 30 SMS per month, and up to up to Elite that gives Belize Telemedia Limited cellular users 1,200 minutes and 40 SMS per month.
 The current plans are near worthless from an SMS point of view as most serious texters will eat up 30 texts a day.

-You should not that BTL pre-paid cards expire 90 days after activation.
+You should note that BTL pre-paid cards expire 90 days after activation.
 There are no roll-over minutes if you do not use your card before this time period.

 BTL has recently enhanced the above plans by rolling out the new OnNet Plan.
 The plan cheekily does not offer the sweet and semi balanced spot of $100. dollars a month which is the Platinum Plan with 500 minutes airtime and 30 SMS a month.
 For 50% more – an extra $50 dollars which is a total of BZ $150. a month, cellular users have the 1000 OnNet Plan – 1,000 minutes air time a month and NO SMS.
 Yes.
 Zero SMS, except that you do get to become become a Weekend Text / SMS Warrior as the plan offers get FREE SMS all weekend long – from 6 PM Fridays up to 6 am.
 Mondays.